arangodb/docs/3.9/aql/functions-miscellaneous.md

   strings and document keys
 - returns **doc** (document\|array\|null): the content of the found document, an array of all found documents or *null* if nothing was found

+{% hint 'info' %}
+Note that it is preferred to use subqueries or the `FOR` function with filters over `DOCUMENT()`, since this won't be able to use indices.
+The `FOR` function can then be combined with filters supporting sorting.
+{% endhint %}

 **Examples**